magento/devdocs/guides/v2.2/config-guide/config/disable-module-output.md

 where

-- `<module_disable_output>` contains a list of modules.
+- `<modules_disable_output>` contains a list of modules.
 - `<Magento_Newsletter></Magento_Newsletter>` specifies which module to disable output.
 - `1` is the flag that disables output for the `Magento_Newsletter` module.

-As a sample result of this configuration, on the Create a New User Account page, the **Sign Up for Newsletter** checkbox is disabled.
+As a sample result of this configuration, customers can no longer sign up to receive newsletters.

 ### Export the configuration changes